matter-labs/zksync-web-era-docs/docs/tools/hardhat/hardhat-zksync-upgradable.md

 - To use proxy verification functionality, you must use `hardhat-zksync-verify` plugin version >=0.1.8
 :::

-Hardhat-zksync-upgradable plugin supports proxy verification, which means you can verify all the contracts deployed during the proxy deployment with a single verify command.
+The hardhat-zksync-upgradable plugin supports proxy verification, which means you can verify all the contracts deployed during the proxy deployment with a single verify command.

 To use the verification functionality, you first need to import the `hardhat-zksync-verify plugin` <b>*before*</b> the `hardhat-zksync-upgradable` plugin in your `hardhat.config.ts` file: